Education (EDUC)

 Prerequisites: EDUC 203

-EDUC 307 Finland Forward – Linking Science and Movement with Educational Success (2 Credits)
+EDUC 307 Finland and Denmark – Linking Science and Movement with Educational Success (4 Credits)

-The goal of this course is to explore how schooling shapes and perpetuates cultures by examining schools in Finland.
-Finland is known to have one of the best education systems in the world.
-The transformation of the Finns’ education system began some 40 years ago as the key propellent of the country’s economic recovery plan.
-In this course, students will explore the interdisciplinary approach to the educational systems and be looking at what is taught as part of the national curriculum that was recently adopted.
-Students will work with teachers, university faculty, and educational decision makers in the country and observe students in schools.
-This course will review the research related to the practices of physical activity and wellness that are incorporated throughout the school day and learn how sustainability of the resources are an integral part of the educational system.
+The goal of this course is to explore how schooling shapes and perpetuates cultures by examining schools in Finland and Denmark.
+Finland and Denmark are known to have some of the best education systems in the world.
+In this course, students will explore the interdisciplinary approach to the educational systems and be looking at what is taught as part of the national curriculum and how this aligns to cultural practices of movement and nutrition.
+Students will observe students, teachers and university faculty in the countries.
+This course will review the research related to the practices of physical activity, wellness, and nutrition that are incorporated throughout the school day.
+Students will also explore the concepts of hygge and sisu in the Scandinavian countries.

 Prerequisites: None